 39 Fitzgerald St., Yonkers

 I found the attraction easy to find, conveniently nestled between the New York State Thruway and the Sprain Brook Parkway.
-Once you get off of the exit there are plenty of signs for the shopping center.
+Once you get off of the exit, there are plenty of signs for the shopping center.
 Parking is $3 and you can pay at kiosks throughout the shopping center.

-Upon arrival to Legoland New York, after purchasing or showing your tickets, you will find yourself ushered into a rather small vestibule that contains a countdown clock.
+Upon arrival to Legoland New York in Ridge Hill, after purchasing or showing your tickets, you will find yourself ushered into a rather small vestibule that contains a countdown clock.
 While this area can be a bit crowded, it definitely built up the anticipation of what’s waiting on the other side of the doors.
 It also gives you and your children a chance to meet the other patrons of the day.
 Once the clock hit 10 seconds we all counted down in unison and the doors opened.

 Legoland New York Hours

 Sunday-Thursday (10 a.m.-7 p.m.; last entry at 5 p.m.)

 Friday-Saturday (10 a.m.-9 p.m.; last entry at 7 p.m.)